 - Funding partner projects – where we team up with other like-minded organisations and charities to deliver projects that meet our funding criteria.

-We bring together the best people and organisations from the engineering and construction industry to improve lives sustainably and for the better.
+We bring together the best people and organisations to improve lives sustainably and for the better.
 We support organisations to work at grassroots level and we recognise the assets in a community.[/pullquote]

 Local delivery partners implement our projects on the ground, providing employment and opportunity for local people.
 These are local organisations or people who share our values and who have established track records for delivering projects within the areas we operate.
 Normally, the responsibility for design and delivery will lie fully with the delivery partner.

 All projects have a project sponsor, who acts as the principal supervisor of an individual project.
 The project sponsor is someone with a close relationship with the delivery partner, and who can ensure the effectiveness of the project design to meet beneficiary needs.